 See Self-Balancing Internal Topics in the Configuration and Commands Reference.

 - Self-Balancing does not support JBOD (just a bunch of disks), also known as spanning, to make multiple disks appear as one.
+Self-Balancing supports only single disk nodes.

 - If a broker contains the only replica of a partition, Self-Balancing will block elective attempts to remove the broker to prevent potential data loss (the broker removal operation will fail).
 The best way to remedy this is to increase replication factors on topics and internal topics on the broker you want to remove, as described in Configure replication factors for Self-Balancing in the tutorial.